-Sociology (SS655, SS680) (1 credit or 1/2 credit)
+Sociology (SS655) (1 credit)

 Sociology introduces students to the study of human behavior from an individual and group perspective.
 Students will examine the role of the individual as a member of primary and secondary groups, and the pressures that these groups exert.
 They will investigate the culture and values of school, home and work.
 Throughout the year, connections are made to the student's trade and technical program.
 Students will review research, take part in discussions, engage in group projects, demonstrations and exercises - all designed to develop student understanding and awareness of group dynamics.